Compete for the Maiden's Hand

 - Those romancing Josephine in Dragon Age: Inquisition will discover that she has been betrothed to a Lord Otrano.
 The Inquisitor can arrange to duel Otrano behind Josephine's back, but Josephine shows up to stop the duel.
 If the Inquisitor affirms their love for Josephine, Otrano will approve of their love and withdraw his engagement.

 - At one point in Baldurs Gate 2, you can see two NPCs duel to the death of the affections of a lady, who, upon the duel's conclusion, points out that she wasn't really interested in either of them and walks away.

 - All-Star Superman turns this into a three-way when Superman has to compete against the time-travelling duo of Atlas and Samson in a contest of feats for Lois' hand after she flirts with them.
 They eventually settle this with a double arm-wrestling contest.

 - The Mickey Mouse cartoon Mickey's Rival Returns has his rival Mortimer Mouse challenge him to one-on-one beach volleyball for the right to date Minnie.
-Surprisingly, Mortimer wins.
+Mickey wins, but Mortimer twists the events (with a handy Quote Mine) in Minnie's presence to make Mickey seem chauvinistic, and thus Mortimer actually winds up going out with Minnie.
 He blows his chance, natch.